In his films, Woody Allen consistently uses the same typeface in the opening and closing credits. Midnight in Paris (2011):

 500 document is not defined.

 That means NodeJS doesn't have the global variable 'document'.
-Because SSR rendering is executed in
+Because SSR rendering is executed ina NodeJS environment, not a browser.

 The sad fact: <client-only> won't help with this problem.
 The problem with quill's code is that during import, it assumes it's being executed in the browser.
 I hope you remember that the code imported from the module is not just imported, but executed, i.e. the authors of Quill wrote it so that the 'document' object is immediately accessed there.
 Very bad.